 - Patient/Family Support

 Wellness Rx and the Crown Point Health Center Food Pantry

 The Wellness Rx program and Crown Point Health Center Food Pantry were launched in partnership with the Essex County Well Fed Collaborative.
 These programs aim to make healthy food options and education more accessible to those with food related chronic disease.
-For more information, please call (518) 873-3125.
+For more information and hours of operation, please call (518) 873-3125.